Otus-DevOps-2018-09/GidMaster_infra/README.md

 4. Reorganized playbooks.
 5. Made nginx proxy server for app to have opportunity connect to app via 80/tcp port.
 Modified terraform configuration, modified "`app.yml`" playbook and used community role "`jdauphant.nginx`".
 6. Discovered work with ansible vault.
 7. Created users, uncrypted sensetive information by ansible vault.
-Created additionasl task to create users on VM instances.
+Created additionasl task to create users on VM instances, checked.
 8. Tasks with *:
 * used dynamic inventory (gce.py) instead of static inventory file.